 Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

-The Phone Is Not Dead — 73% of Salon Clients Prefer Calling
+The Phone Isn’t Dead — 73% of Salon Clients Prefer Calling

 73% of salon clients prefer booking by phone over online booking platforms (Source: Square Salon Industry Report, 2025).
-This number has remained stubbornly consistent despite years of investment in digital booking tools.
+This number has stayed stubbornly consistent despite years of investment in digital booking tools.

 Why do clients still call?